RVU Pulse — FAQ

 What are compensation benchmarks?

-Compensation benchmarks are a Pro feature that shows how your projected annual compensation compares to national percentiles for your specialty.
+A Pro feature that shows how your projected annual compensation compares to national percentiles for your specialty.
 The gauge displays your position relative to the 25th, 50th, 75th, and 90th percentiles so you can evaluate whether a contract offer is competitive.

 Where does the benchmark data come from?